ctotof38/poulatof/README.md

 # poulatof

 This project will be an automatic door open/close for chicken.
 It is based on Raspberry Pi Zero WH, Raspberry Pi OS and Python.
 The goal of this project is to have an electronic system power on by battery and solar panel.
 The door will be open at sunrise, and close at sunset.
 By default, HDMI, sound and Wifi are deactivated for low consumption.
-This system use UTC time according to GNSS position, so no need to use any timezone.
+This system use UTC time, so no need to use any timezone.

 functionalities :
 - if the wifi button is set, long press start Wifi, short press stop Wifi.
-When Wifi is on, a security set it off after 15 minutes.
+When Wifi is ON, a security set it OFF after 15 minutes.
 To connect to a Wifi network, the configuration must be set (describe in this document)
-- if the wifi LED is set, blink during looking for Wifi network, on when Wifi connected, off when Wifi stopped
+- if the wifi LED is set, blink during looking for Wifi network, ON when Wifi connected, OFF when Wifi stopped
 - if the motor button is set, three quickly press stops engine, short press reverses engine, and long press ready for a specific action (not defined currently)
-- if the sensor up and down are set, the motor is automatically stopped when it is reached.
+- if the sensor up and down are set, the motor is automatically stopped when they are reached.
 In any case, the motor is stopped after a period of time
 - When WIFI is on, a http server is started to answer to some API requests :
   * http://<ip_of_your_raspberry>:54321/UP
   * http://<ip_of_your_raspberry>:54321/DOWN
   * http://<ip_of_your_raspberry>:54321/STOP

+When the program start, it check door state according to hour.
+And open or close door in this case.
+Usable when reboot.
 Because most of time, this Raspberry hasn't network, a RTC (Real Time Clock) chip is added to keep date and time.
+Without, there is a big derivation time.
+Because Wifi on Raspberry Pi Zero fall down sometimes, there is an automatic reboot if it can set ON or OFF An optional watchdog can be set to reboot system if program is locked

 All actions describe here were done on a Linux computer, so adjust some of them for a Windows environment.